jfarley248/iTunes_Backup_Reader/README.md

 * Better KAPE implementation by separating backups into folders based on users

 # Future Updates
-* Figure out how to decrypt Manifest.db with user known password
 * General code refactoring and optimizations
 * Need larger datasets to be tested on